robcmills/openspace-jeopardy/readme.md

 ### Todo

+- [ ] Implement GameLayout
 - [ ] Join as contestant / spectator
 - [ ] Move .css into inline styles to be consistent
-- [ ] Combine gameState and setGameState hooks
+- [x] Combine gameState and setGameState hooks